 Following some deep soul-searching while staring at yourself in the mirror, you've decided that you'd like to shed a few pounds.
 You're in the right place to learn how to safely do that.

-So now you've decided you'd like to get leaner, what's the best way to make that happen?
+So now that you've decided you'd like to get leaner, what's the best way to make that happen?

 To lose fat, we need to be burning more calories than we're consuming.
 This is because our body breaks down fat stores for energy once it runs out of the available energy that we are getting from food.
 Once your body has burned the calories you've taken in, it begins to break down fat stores for energy instead.